How can we help you?

 One situation we've seen is that one partner may put off going to counseling because they want some proof from their partner that counseling is really on the table.
 In other words, they want to see you make some changes on your own before they'll commit to counseling.

-If counseling has come up but your partner won't go right now, you have an opportunity to change this by taking the time to focus on your own challenges and begin making your own changes first.
+If relationship counseling has been put on the table but your partner won't participate right now, you have an opportunity to change this by taking the time to focus on your own challenges and begin making your own changes first.